aakashthakare/multijava/README.md

 ## Support
 Currently, 8, 10, 11, 17 to 22 docker images are configured to use.

-**Note**: First execution may take time as it will pull the image from docker.
+**Note**: First execution may take time as it will pull the image from docker hub.